francescomambretti/stat_phys_synthetic_biodiversity/stat_phys_synthetic_biodiversity/genetic_algorithm/README.md

 ### Compile and execute
 To compile: `make`
 To remove object files and executable: `make clean`
-To execute: `mpiexec -np PROCS ./evolution        input file name     random generator seed       mutations on/off (1/0)` where `PROCS` is the chosen number of MPI parallel processes
+To execute: `mpiexec -np PROCS ./evolution        input file name     random generator seed       mutations on/off (1/0)    folder_for_output` where `PROCS` is the chosen number of MPI parallel processes

 ************************************************************************************************************************************************